Published: 2020-06 (June 2020)

 pom.xml, in which case they override whatever values the parent provides.
 Maven works on convention and overrides.

-When inheriting from a parent POM, Apache Maven pulls in the following (towards generating an effective POM):
+When inheriting from a parent POM, Apache Maven inherits the following:

 - any coordinates (typically a groupId and a version)